 Beauty Bus accepts donations of new haircare, skincare, nail care, and makeup.
 However, the charity does not accept razors, extractors, perfumes, deodorant, or makeup bags.

 All donated products must be new, sealed, and at least six months from its expiration date.
 Potential US donors may write off donations as tax deductions under the 501(c)(3) tax exemption EIN # 26-3075655.

 Prospective donors must fill out this form and ship all product to:

 Santa Monica, CA 90405

-Local charities often look for volunteers to do free hair and makeup for special occasions.
-If you have a passion for doing makeup and helping others, consider sanitizing your gently used makeup and moving it to your professional makeup kit.
+Also, local charities often look for volunteers to do free hair and makeup for special occasions.
+This provides a great opportunity for people who are passionate about makeup to give back to the community.
+Consider sanitizing your gently used makeup and moving it to your professional makeup kit for occasions like this!

 Face Products: Moisturizer, Sunscreen, Masks, Eye Cream, Exfoliators, Cleansers, Primers (anything in a tub or pot must be new)